About

 What if you don’t like goat cheese?
 Or you want a vegan option?

-And use a cream cheese alternative for a vegan option, but remember to add some lemon juice to make it more tart.
+And use a cream cheese alternative for a vegan option, but remember to add some lemon juice to make it tart (or even pair it with a balsamic glaze reduction to give it a sweet, tangy flavor profile).

 This roasted fig tartlet is super versatile as well.
 The roasted figs are the star, and everything else works to complement them.
 So you can adapt these goat cheese phyllo cup appetizers to your liking, or dietary preferences.
 You can substitute the honey with maple syrup or brown sugar too.

-Top each goat cheese phyllo cup appetizers with a roasted fig.
+Each goat cheese phyllo cup appetizer topped with a roasted fig.

 I cut the figs in half, so that each fig tartlet gets a generous slice of fig on top.
 If you’re using particularly big figs, then you cut them into quarters too.
 But make sure to have a delicious mouthful of fig on these babies.

-Can I make these roasted fig tartlet appetizers ahead of time?
+Can I make these roasted fig tarts ahead of time?

 You can make each part of this fig tartlet appetizer ahead of time.